 Sitting down to dinner at Jamie’s Italian, by chef Jamie Oliver, is like tucking into a meal at an intimate neighborhood joint somewhere on the Italian coast.
 Families dig into plates piled high with antipasti, couples sip Chianti on the quiet outdoor patio.
 The small, tight-knit kitchen staff bakes bread and rolls out fresh tagliatelle and pappardelle every morning.

-But dining at the newest outpost of Jamie’s Italian offers the added experience of being at sea — on none other than Royal Caribbean’s first smartship, Quantum of the Seas, as well as Mariner of the Seas, Navigator of the Seas and Independence of the Seas.
+But dining at the newest outpost of Jamie’s Italian offers the added experience of being at sea—on Royal Caribbean’s first smartship, Quantum of the Seas, as well as Mariner of the Seas, Navigator of the Seas and Independence of the Seas.

 Although Jamie’s Italian boasts brick-and-mortar eateries across the globe—including more than 30 in the UK as well as outposts in Australia, Brazil, and Dubai—the location of his latest venture might come as a surprise.
 In fact, the initial idea struck Oliver himself as odd.

 “I never thought I’d be asked to put one of my restaurants on a ship,” he says.
 “And I was a bit cynical when I was first approached.”

 Known for his emphasis on fresh, seasonal ingredients, Oliver wasn’t sure how he’d translate that concept to a cruise line, though the TV star isn’t one to shy away from a challenge.
 “Our menus evolve and change with the seasons, but here, you’re floating through different seasons, so we had to get clever with it.
 We had to figure out the logistics of getting the ingredients we wanted to use while still meeting our high standards.
 But this is a whole new way to express what we do.”